Techtonica/curriculum/web/html.md

 - What are semantic and non-semantic elements in HTML?
 - How do you write comments in HTML?
 - Why is indentation used in HTML?
-- How can we insert an image in a HTML document?
+- How can we insert an image in an HTML document?
 - What does the line 'meta charset=“utf-8”' mean?

 ### Supplemental Resources (always optional)